djhenderson/EaseXML3/docs/README.rst

 generateDS.py_ is a little different from the three above.
 You need to supply an XSchema describing the data format you want to handle with generateDS.
 Then, generateDS generates Python classes acting as bindings to the XML data.
 Thus classes customization is rather limited.

-EaseXML takes yet another approach.
+EaseXML3 takes yet another approach.
 Though validation support and arbitrary data loading are planned features, i currently prefer definining custom classes describing the data format i want to deal with.
 It's the simplest way, in my opinion and i admit i'm too lazy to